New York Isn’t Ready to Fight More Wildfires

 Last June, Governor Hochul’s office announced that 105 volunteer firefighters received payments from the state’s first round of training stipends.
 Robert Leonard, a spokesperson for the state Firefighters Association, told New York Focus that the $10 million program could boost recruiting for volunteer departments, but that it’s too soon to tell.

 Vander Yacht, the ecologist at SUNY ESF, recommends that New York actively manage its forests to minimize the risk of wildfires.
-Controlled burns can clear flammable underbrush and promote the growth of fire-resistant tree species, but the DEC doesn’t allow them in the millions of acres encompassed by the Catskill and Adirondack parks.
+Controlled burns can clear flammable underbrush and promote the growth of fire-resistant tree species, but the state doesn’t allow them in the millions of acres encompassed by the Catskill and Adirondack parks.

 Holden hopes the wildfires are a wake-up call for New Yorkers and that the state takes action in time to save its rural and mountain communities.
 “All you have to do is look at what happened in California [with] the Paradise fire,” he said, or in Hawai’i last year.
 “There’s no reason it can’t happen here.”